sharat87/prestige/docs/content/index.md

 GET http://httpbin.org/get
 ```

-If we put the cursor on the last line and hit <kbd>Ctrl+Enter</kbd>, we will see the alert message popup, and the
+If we put the cursor on the last line and hit ((Ctrl+Enter)), we will see the alert message popup, and the request will
-request will be executed only *after* we close the alert message.
+be executed only *after* we close the alert message.

 Javascript blocks can be used for simple templating (explained in following section), or for more advanced scripting
 that can customize the way Prestige executes requests.
 Learn more at the [Javascript Blocks